18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

 - Promote empathy not just for members of the public, but also for our partners across the government and our co-workers
 - Contribute to team-wide resources and training materials, including methods, tutorials, guides, presentations, and design toolkits

-**GS13 objectives for successful TTS Designers:**
-- Learn to communicate user-centered methods and their value to non-designers
-- Collaborate with colleagues and partners who are taking on new tasks and roles within design and research
-- Share knowledge, techniques, tools, patterns, and expert advice with colleagues, partners, and the public
-- Promote empathy not just for members of the public, but also for our partners across the government and our co-workers
-- Contribute to team-wide resources and training materials, including methods, tutorials, guides, presentations, and design toolkits
-- Show a commitment to growing their skills through professional development

 ### 3. Work effectively in the federal government